Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Experiments

 \subsection{Ablation Study}

-\paragraph{HexPlane.} Neural ODE frameworks are often parameterized using MLPs.
+\textbf{HexPlane.} Neural ODE frameworks are often parameterized using MLPs.
 However, as shown in the insets of Fig.~\ref{fig:ablation_figure}, substituting our spatio-temporal HexPlane encoder with an MLP leads to noticeably degraded reconstruction quality, e.g., the flower bud exhibits more artifacts and temporal instability.
 HexPlane provides a higher-quality inductive bias for capturing spatial and temporal variations, enabling smoother and more consistent Gaussian trajectories.
-The quantitative results in Tab.~\ref{tab:ablation} confirm this, i.e., the HexPlane achieves superior image fidelity and improves geometric accuracy compared to the MLP alternative. \paragraph{Boundary reconstruction.} The boundary reconstruction stage is essential for stable optimization of the neural ODE.
+The quantitative results in Tab.~\ref{tab:ablation} confirm this, i.e., the HexPlane achieves superior image fidelity and improves geometric accuracy compared to the MLP alternative.

+\paragraph{Boundary reconstruction.} The boundary reconstruction stage is essential for stable optimization of the neural ODE.
 Without it, the model must rely on long-range integration from the final timestep to all earlier states, which leads to accumulated numerical errors, vanishing gradients, and poor convergence.
 Although the model can eventually produce reasonable photometric reconstructions, it struggles to maintain geometric consistency, resulting in drifting Gaussians and degraded temporal coherence.
 As shown in Fig.~\ref{fig:ablation_figure} and Tab.~\ref{tab:ablation}, removing the boundary reconstruction step substantially harms both image quality and geometric fidelity, highlighting its importance in accurately modeling continuous plant growth.